Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: Conclusion

-The example constructed using a toy model in Sec. \ref{sec:toy} introduced one evolution history of the planet in which the parameters $b$ and $\Gamma$ grow uniformly.
+The examples constructed using a toy model in Sec. \ref{sec:toy} introduced evolution histories of the planet in which the parameters $b$ and $\Gamma$ grow uniformly.
 This choice is only justified by its simplicity.
 The mathematical phenomena shown in that example do not depend on the adopted path.
-The essential points are that the system must remain in domain 0 for a long time so that it reaches an almost synchronization and then crosses the boundary from domain 0 to domain I, where the nature of the synchronous solution changes from stable to unstable.
-The change to retrograde is not a necessary fate.
+The essential points are that the system must remain in domain 0 for a long time so that it reaches an almost synchronization and then crosses the boundary $b=1/\Gamma^2$, where the nature of the synchronous solution changes from stable to unstable.
+The shift to retrograde is not a necessary fate.
 It depends on the sign of $\nu$ just before crossing.
 If the motion is still super-synchronous, it will remain prograde forever.
 Conversely, if it is sub-synchronous, it may evolve towards a retrograde rotation.

-The conclusions come from simplified models, but they are very robust and should not be changed if different models are used (see Correia et al. 2003a,b).
+The conclusions come from simplified models, but they are very robust and should not be changed if different tidal models are used (see Correia and Laskar, 2003b; Correia et al. 2003).
 The gravitational tidal torque creates one stationary synchronous solution at $\nu \simeq 0$ as long as the eccentricity of the orbit is kept small.
 The existence of a contrary torque maintains the current retrograde rotation of Venus.
 Improvements in the atmospheric torque model should not change the fact that, acting alone, it creates an unstable synchronous solution.
 When the two torques act together, they lead to a synchronous solution that is stable as long as the gravitational tidal torque dominates and unstable otherwise.
 The result is a mere consequence of these model-independent facts.

+The toy model introduced in Section \ref{sec:composite} owes its simplicity to the zero eccentricity and to the co-planarity of the planet’s orbit and equator.
+If we consider orbits with significant eccentricity, even if we keep the co-planarity hypothesis, many other equilibrium solutions appear.
+In the case of a planet without atmosphere, they are the well-known spin-orbit resonances $\Omega/n = k/2\quad (k=1,3,4,\cdots)$, the number of resonances increasing for larger eccentricities (see Correia et al. 2014, Ferraz-Mello, 2015).
+If, in addition, we have a non-zero obliquity, the scenario becomes yet more complex.
+It is then difficult to construct a general model, and it is preferable to consider particular cases, as the extended study of the stationary solutions of Kepler 1229 b done by Valente et al. (2924).